datastackacademy/data-engineering-101/week_1/ep2/windows-setup.md

 ## Accessing Files

-Becuase Ubuntu uses a file structure, it's hard to find where your WSL Ubuntu files live under you actual Windows machine.
+Because Ubuntu uses a file structure, it's hard to find where your WSL Ubuntu files live under you actual Windows machine.
 To open the content of any Ubuntu folder, you can simple run the following command:

 ```bash
 explorer.exe .